Tribeoftech/st-fightr-Game/README.md

 Street Fight Game
-Oriental style

 Javascript

 created using these steps:

-*Creating Player and Enemy entities
+*Creating Player and Enemy entities <br>
-*Implementing character movement using Event Listeners *Adding attack mechanics
+*Implementing character movement using Event Listeners <br>
+*Adding attack mechanics <br>
-*Designing and implementing Health Bars for the game interface *Incorporating game timers and the Game Over mechanism *Introducing background sprites
+*Designing and implementing Health Bars for the game interface <br>
+*Incorporating game timers and the Game Over mechanism <br>
+*Introducing background sprites <br>
-*Designing and animating the Shop sprite
+*Designing and animating the Shop sprite <br>
-*Creating animations for the Player character: Idle, Run, Jump, and Attack *Implementing the Enemy sprite - Kenji
+*Creating animations for the Player character: Idle, Run, Jump, and Attack <br>
+*Implementing the Enemy sprite - Kenji <br>
-*Coding reactions to sprite attacks
+*Coding reactions to sprite attacks <br>
-*Adding animations for receiving hits and death *Designing and animating the game interface
+*Adding animations for receiving hits and death <br>
+*Designing and animating the game interface <br>
-*Deploying the game live game
+*Deploying the game live game <br>
-*Deploy from IDE of choice using the index.html file *Once a character has one brower must be refreshed for new game.
+*Deploy from IDE of choice using the index.html file <br>
+*Once a character has one brower must be refreshed for new game. <br>